The Basics

 On this page: Content Design Settings Use the Map module to highlight your business location to visitors.
 You can add a Map module by selecting Map under the category Company information in the Add module overlay.
 Hover the module and click on Content, Design or Settings on the dropdown to edit the module. (https://storage.crisp.chat/users/helpdesk/website/be3725c5cc2Few readersOpening hours module

-On this page: Content Design Settings Add your business opening hours on your website to make sure visitors know when you're open.
-All modules within this category are by default connected to your Global Data which makes it easy to ensure you're applying information consistently throughout your website.
-You can add an Opening hours module by selecting Opening hours under the categoFew readersList module
+Add your opening hours to your website so your visitors know when you're open.
+All modules in this category are connected to your Global Data by default, so you can ensure the information is consistent across your entire website.
+On this page: Add module Content Design Settings Changing the format of the opening hours Add module You can add an opening hours module by selecting Opening Hours under the "Company Information" category. (https://storage.crisp.chat/users/helpdesk/Few readersList module

 On this page: Content Design Settings The List module provides a great way of presenting content on your website, such as the services you provide or products you have on offer.
 You can add a List module by selecting List under the category Text and structure in the Add module overlay.
 Hover the module and click the pencil icon in the tab above the module to edit your list.
 You cFew readersSearch module